subhash1208/Business-Intelligence/README.md

      - `.pbix` file with visualizations and insights.
      - Excel dataset containing Netflix data.
      - Supporting images and PowerPoint backgrounds.
    - **Technologies**: Power BI, DAX.

+### 3. **Netflix, Prime, and Hotstar Dashboard**
+   - **Objective**: Provide a comparative analysis of Netflix, Amazon Prime Video, and Disney+ Hotstar content libraries.
+   - **Key Features**:
+     - Genre and language distribution across platforms.
+     - Comparative time-series analysis of content additions.
+     - Visual storytelling with high-quality images and icons.
+   - **Files Included**:
+     - `.pbix` file for the OTT dashboard.
+     - Datasets for Netflix, Amazon Prime, and Disney+ Hotstar.
+     - High-resolution images and visual assets.
+     - PDF version of the dashboard for reference.
+   - **Technologies**: Power BI, DAX.

 ---